safetyWhat/libraryProject/README.md

 Delete that array item (splice)
 Delete the card containing that items info. (class="book#")

-Each card has a button to change the "read" status: onClick - change read value (changeStatus)
+Each card has a button to change the "read" status: COMPLETE onClick - change read value (changeStatus) find index of book (id of sibling button) done find current status determine next status myLibrary[index].changeStatus(newStatus)